 Jump links can be used to quickly link to specific parts of a page.
 When a jump link is clicked, the visitor is brought to that area of the page instead of remaining at the top.

 When you have long pages of content, you may need a way for your site visitors to browse easily and efficiently through the content.
-Jump Links facilitates this.
+Jump links facilitate this.

 How Jump Links Work

-All jump links have some "anchor" on the page with a name.
+All jump links have a corresponding "anchor" on the page with a name.
 This anchor is located on the page where you want users to be brought to when they use that link.

-Users are linked to that anchor by accessing the main page URL with the anchor name appended with a hash.
-For example, if you have page /some/page with a jump link anchor named "training", you can create a jump link using the following path: /some/page#training
+A web browser automatically scrolls down to that anchor (or bookmark) via the page URL with the anchor name appended with a hash.
+For example, if you have page /some/page with a jump link anchor named training, you can create a jump link using the following path: /some/page#training.
+If the link and the anchor are on the same page, you would just need #training for that link example.

 Manually Adding Jump Link Anchors